lim0606/ndsb/README.md

 I also tried GoogLeNet for this competition because it is cool!!!
 I changed the size of convolution at the first convolution layer from 7 to 4 (since I thought the finer lower level features are required in this competition, and it was!), and changed some pooling and padding parameters.
 See `models/train_val_googlenet_bn_var3.prototxt`

 There is a reason I used two different models in final submission.
-The predictions of GoogLeNet always produces better accuracy in validation data (randomly selected from 10% of training data) than
+The predictions of GoogLeNet always produced better accuracy in validation data (randomly selected from 10% of training data) than model5, but the GoogLeNet always had larger loss (multinomial log loss).
+Averaging the predictions of those two network architectures made much better accuracy and loss.
+The issue of loss and accuracy is also considered in the winning solution of this competition; see their blog post http://benanne.github.io/2015/03/17/plankton.html.

 ### Training
 - Batch normalization

+The main focus of myself to participate this competition is to wrap-up new deep learning techniques, and I really wanted to try GoogLeNet with batch normalization (http://arxiv.org/abs/1502.03167).
+Fortunately, there was a caffe implemetation of the batch normalization for caffe master branch (https://github.com/ChenglongChen/batch_normalization).
+There is now caffe-dev branch version of it, but there wasn't when I started to use.
+So, I modified the codes.
+I further modifed his batch normalization layer because his version does not support batch normalization for inference.

+Anyway, batch normalization (with xavier initialization) was awesomely cool!!!!!!
+I personally tested the trainings of GoogLeNet with and without batch normaliztion for NDSB dataset.
+The convergence speeds of the batch nomalization applied one is way way faster as the paper reported.
+So, it seems true :)

+The xavier initialization was also important for maximizing the usefulness of batch normalization.
+For better optimizatino SGD, we should have stable and consistenty gradients, and the batch normalization make them possible by providing stable backpropagation signals via activity normalization.
+The xavier initialization is the result of the consideration to provide sufficient size of backprob signal by weight values.
+For further explanation, see this paper http://arxiv.org/abs/1502.01852.

 ### Inference
+- Batch normalization
 - Multiple inference from single input
 - Model averaging (from a single network architecture)
 - Model averaging

+As I explained above, I further modifed the batch normalization layer (https://github.com/ChenglongChen/batch_normalization) to use it in inference.
+See the batch normalization for the inference

 ### Miscellany
 - Change interpolation methods in image transformation (in Caffe) from linear interpolation to cubic.